 RESULTS

-After launching this site in March 2023 we ran it through the Website Carbon Calculator again:
+After launching the new site in March 2023 we ran it through the Website Carbon Calculator again:

 • Dirtier than 76.5% of web pages tested